Emily Ratajkowski: Professional expansion

 In March 2017, Ratajkowski became the face of DKNY intimates.
 On June 27, she was announced as the cover model for the August 2017 Australian Harper's Bazaar, which had different newsstand and subscriber covers photographed by Pamela Hanson.
 That July, after modeling for the French fashion brand The Kooples's Fall 2017 collection, Ratajkowski was enlisted to design a 38-piece bag collection for the company.
 The initial version of the collection, named Emily By The Kooples, comes in six colors and features a leather carryall bag, The Emily Bag.
 The bags are Italian-made and represent The Kooples' first foray into bags.
 Later that month she was announced as the feature of cover stories in the August issues of Allure and British Glamour, as well as a nude Patrick Demarchelier photospread for Love magazine.

 That August she became the face of DL1961 jeans, The Frye Company for its Fall 2017 ad campaign, and the entire DKNY brand for its Fall 2017 campaign.

 On September 23, 2017, she walked the Milan Fashion Week runway for Bottega Veneta.
 Later that month, Ratajkowski revealed that she was working with a dialogue coach to learn the French and Italian languages for Lying and Stealing.
 On November 1, Tyga posted an unofficial 60-second video teaser for "Tequila Kisses", which featured Ratajkowski.
 As a result, Ratajkowski was noted as the starring performer in Tyga's "Tequila Kisses" bonus track music video.
-However, on November 4, Tyga removed the full video from various points of internet access including his own Instagram account, following complaints from Ratajkowski that the video was from a lookbook Ratajkowski did with Phillip Lopez in 2013.
+On November 4, Tyga removed the full video from various points of internet access including his own Instagram account, following complaints from Ratajkowski that the video was from a lookbook Ratajkowski did with Phillip Lopez in 2013.
 On November 9, Harper's Bazaar UK published a story about Ratajkowski's impending release of her own swimwear brand after Emrata Holdings LLC acquired the trademark to Inamorata in August and she left a trail of breadcrumbs on social media.
 Ratajkowski retweeted the story.
-The bathing suit line, Inamorata, went live on November 16, 2017, with three bikini separates and three one-pieces.In January 2018, Ratajkowski shot a fashion campaign with Inez and Vinoodh, as the new ambassador for Kérastase.
+The bathing suit line, Inamorata, went live on November 16, 2017, with three bikini separates and three one-pieces.
+In January 2018, Ratajkowski shot a fashion campaign with Inez and Vinoodh, as the new ambassador for Kérastase.
 British Vogue noted that the Kérastase endorsement was Ratajkowski's "first beauty campaign".
 That March, she landed her first fragrance campaign as the face of Paco Rabanne Parfum's women's line.
 That same month, she also earned the University of Southern California Inspire Award in at their inaugural ceremony.
 On April 8, 2018, Ratajkowski won the Model of the Year award from the Daily Front Row.

 On March 29, 2018, she was cast as a series regular in the NBC pilot Bright Futures.
 The show was not included in NBC's 2018–19 schedule.
 The following month saw the release of the comedy film I Feel Pretty, in which Ratajkowski co-starred alongside Amy Schumer.
 Her role, which was described as "pivotal" by USA Today critic Bryan Alexander, included ad libbed improvisational comedy.